ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

 `--filter-overlapping-genes`: Should genes that get flagged as overlapping be removed?
 After consensus finding is finished, instances of gene family collapse or paralog mis-assignment may lead to overlapping CDS intervals on different genes.
 This also in some instances may be a feature of the original annotation set.
 However, some annotation databases do not like this, so this flag will remove all such instances and resolve them down to one gene.

-`--overlapping-gene-distance`: This controls the amount of *exonic* overlap two genes must have to be flagged as overlapping.
-Setting this value higher than 1 is recommended for smaller genomes that likely have real overlapping genes.
-Default is 1.
+`--overlapping-ignore-bases`: This flag is passed to the tool `clusterGenes` as the `ignoreBases` parameter.
+This value represents the number of bases on the 3' and 5' of a transcript to ignore when generating gene clusters.
+Setting this value higher than 0 is recommended for smaller genomes that likely have real overlapping genes, otherwise overlapping genes will be incorrectly collapsed.
+Default is 0.

 `--intron-rnaseq-support`: Amount of RNA-seq intron support a transcript must have to be considered.
 Must be a value between 0 and 100.
 Default is 0.